Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-One well-known shortcoming of $\phi$-divergence balls is that they are not rich enough to contain distributions that are often relevant.
-For example, for some choices of $\phi$-divergence such as Kullback-Leibler divergence, if the nominal $q_{i} = 0$, then $p_{i} = 0$, that is, the $\phi$-divergence ball $\frakM$ includes only distributions that are absolutely continuous with respect to the nominal distribution $\bq$, and thus does not include distributions with support on points where the nominal distribution $\bq$ is not supported.
-As a result, if $\Xi = \R^{s}$ and $\bq$ is discrete, then there are no continuous distributions in the $\phi$-divergence ball $\frakM$.
-Some choices of $\phi$-divergence such as Burg entropy exhibit in some sense the opposite behavior --- the $\phi$-divergence ball $\frakM$ includes distributions with some amount of probability allowed to be shifted from $\bq$ to any set $E \subset \Xi$, with the amount of probability allowed to be shifted depending only on $\theta$ and not on how extreme the set $E$ is.
+One well-known shortcoming of $\phi$-divergence balls is that, either they are not rich enough to contain distributions that are often relevant, or they they hedge against many distributions that are too extreme.
+For example, for some choices of $\phi$-divergence such as Kullback-Leibler divergence, if the nominal $q_{i} = 0$, then $p_{i} = 0$, that is, the $\phi$-divergence ball includes only distributions that are absolutely continuous with respect to the nominal distribution $\bq$, and thus does not include distributions with support on points where the nominal distribution $\bq$ is not supported.
+As a result, if $\Xi = \R^{K}$ and $\bq$ is discrete, then there are no continuous distributions in the $\phi$-divergence ball $\frakM_{\phi}$.
+Some other choices of $\phi$-divergence exhibit in some sense the opposite behavior.
+For example, the Burg entropy ball includes distributions with some amount of probability allowed to be shifted from $\bq$ to any other bin, with the amount of probability allowed to be shifted depending only on $\theta$ and not on how extreme the bin is.
 See Section~\ref{sec:newsvendor} for more details regarding this potential shortcoming.

 Next we illustrate another shortcoming of $\phi$-divergence that will motivate the use of Wasserstein distance.